All insects have a purpose but some are awfully annoying to humans! Here's how to deter mosquitoes and other bugs while you enjoy the great outdoors.

-We all know about store-brand products, so we're going to tell you how to fend off those pesky insects with safe, non-toxic repellents.
+We all know about store-brand products, so we're going to tell you how to fend off those pesky insects with safe, non-toxic repellents and remedies.

 - Burn a little sage or rosemary over coals to repel mosquitoes.

 - To eliminate the itch, rub on meat tenderizer or lemon juice.

 - Lemon Eucalyptus oil can be used to repel mosquitoes.